Morris Engel: Career

 This was followed two years later by the more adult-centered Weddings and Babies, a film about an aspiring photographer than is often seen as autobiographical.
 This was Engel's first film to have live sound recorded at the time of filming, and is historically the first 35 mm fiction film made with a portable camera equipped for synchronized sound.

 In 1961, Engel directed three television commercials, including an award-winning one for Oreo cookies.
 The other two were for Ivory soap and Fab detergent.
 A half-hour short film The Dog Lover was made the following year, a comedy about a shop merchant whose life is turned upside down by the stray dog his kid brings home.

 He made a fourth feature in 1968 called I Need a Ride to California, which followed a group of young hippies in Greenwich Village.
 Post-production was shelved until 1972 when it was finally completed, but for unknown reasons it was never released during his lifetime.
 It finally received its premiere in October 2019 at New York's Museum of Modern Art (MoMA); it was first released on home video in March 2021.

 In the 1980s, Engel began taking panoramic photographs on the streets of New York City.
 Engel and Ruth Orkin remained married until Orkin's death in 1985.
 In the 1990s, he returned to filmmaking, this time working on video.
 He completed two feature-length documentaries: A Little Bit Pregnant in 1994 and Camellia in 1998, each revolving around a different child in the Hartman family.
 First, in A Little Bit Pregnant Engel focused on the 8-year-old Leon's reactions, anxiety and wonderment to the impending birth of his baby sister Camellia.
 For the second film, two years later Engel returned to the same family, who gave him a year of access to the now 2-year-old daughter Camellia, capturing her daily life and routines, and her relationships with her family and others.
-Both films were shown in private screenings, but never had a public release due likely to the Hartman family presumably holding the rights.Morris Engel Profile at Turner Classic Movies (TCM).
+Both films were shown in private screenings, but never had a public release due likely to the Hartman family presumably holding the rights.

 Engel died of cancer in 2005.